Online Employee Handbook

 Effective July 1, 1997, MTSU requires all newly hired regular employees to receive their paychecks through direct deposit.
 Direct deposit is offered with any Federal Reserve System financial institution.

 The Employee Assistance Program (EAP) is a short-term counseling service available to you and your immediate family members who may be experiencing personal or workplace problems.
-The EAP is administered by Magellan Health Services.

 The Family and Medical Leave Act of 1993 requires Middle Tennessee State University (MTSU) to provide up to twelve (12) weeks of unpaid, job-protected leave to "eligible" employees for certain family and medical reasons.
 Employees are eligible if they have worked for MTSU for at least one year and for 1,250 hours over the previous twelve (12) months.
 In order to administer the FMLA policy, the Human Resource Service Office requires department heads/timekeepers to notify the Human Resource Service Office of any employee using three (3) or more consecutive sick leave days so that FMLA eligibility can be determined and declared.
 The following is a summary of some provisions of the Act:

-to care for the employee's child after birth, or placement for adoption or foster care;
+- to care for the employee's child after birth, or placement for adoption or foster care;

-to care for the employee's spouse, son or daughter, or parent who has a serious health condition; or
+- to care for the employee's spouse, son or daughter, or parent who has a serious health condition; or

-for a serious health condition that makes the employee unable to perform the employee's job.
+- for a serious health condition that makes the employee unable to perform the employee's job.

 At the employee's or MTSU's option, certain kinds of "paid" leave may be substituted